growilabs/growi-docs/docs/en/guide/features/authority.md

 View/Edit permissions can be set for each page.
 Newly created pages are automatically set to the permissions of the parent page.

+GROWI v6.1.x migrations can be configured to allow users with read-only privileges (including Saml-linked users) to attach and detach.

 ## How to set up

 1. In Edit mode, click the Public button in the lower right corner.